phatminhswe/advancedC/README.md

 - the last item to be put in to the stack is always the first item to be removed

-  -referred to as a last-in, first-out (LIFO) data structure
+  - referred to as a last-in, first-out (LIFO) data structure

 - a stack is referenced via a pointer to the top element of the stack